 Are you confused between Samsung 970 Evo and 980 Pro SSDs?
 Well, the confusion is obvious because these both are Samsung’s top-notch SSDs with impressive results.
-But, if you pay close attention the specifications, you will see that there is a very big difference between the performance of both.
+But, if you pay close attention to the specifications, you will see that there is a very big difference between the performance of both.

 Samsung 980 Pro uses four lanes of PCIe Gen4.0.
 This enables it to offer up to 7 GB/s data transfer speed.
-However, the 970 EVO uses the same PCIe 3.0 x4 lanes and is capable of delivering up to 3500 MB/s highest data transfer speed.
+However, the 970 EVO uses the PCIe 3.0 x4 lanes and is capable of delivering up to 3500 MB/s highest data transfer speed.

 So, if you are thinking to choose the best SSD for yourself, I have provided all the information you would need in this article below.
 So, let’s get started.

 Note: I am talking about Samsung 970 EVO not 970 EVO Plus.

 Related Comparison: Samsung 980 Pro vs Samsung 970 EVO Plus (1TB)

 Let’s see what Samsung has to say about both these SSDs.
 Let’s compare most of the important factors below.